 Nominations for Chief Judge, Assistant Chief Judges x 2, Calculator and Event Judges shall be called for from each State.
-The SRA Board, in consultation with the Judges Coordinator, shall consider the nominations and select the above positions.
+The SRA Board, in consultation with the Judges Coordinator and the Host State, shall consider the nominations and select the above positions.
 The SRA Board or the Judging Coordinator shall advise the selections to the applicants.